-WordPress is the world’s favourite website creator, a versatile platform which works for everyone from hosting newbies building a tiny family site, to international corporations with the most business-critical web projects.
+WordPress is the world’s favorite website creator, a versatile platform that works for everyone from hosting newbies building a tiny family site, to international corporations with the most business-critical web projects.

 Hostinger has strong WordPress support across most of its ranges, ensuring there’s a solution for just about everyone.

 The Single WordPress plan is extremely basic (supports one website, a single email address, no free domain, few resources, and reduced speeds.)
 But it has easy WordPress installation, weekly backups, and (Hostinger claims) can handle up to 10,000 visitors a month.
 The plan’s real appeal is its price, though, at only $1.99 a month over four years, $3.99 on renewal.
 It could work as a cheap way to learn WordPress, assuming you’re only building the most basic of sites.

 The Business WordPress plan is our pick of the range.
 It’s significantly more expensive at $6.99 a month over four years, and $16.99 on renewal.
 But it has far more capable specs – 100 websites, 100 email addresses, free domains, handles up to 100k visitors a month – and adds valuable extras including staging (a valuable website testing feature) and Cloudflare CDN (a major speedup plus).
 This is a capable plan with the power to cope with more demanding personal and small to medium business sites.

 If your needs are even greater – you’ve several business-critical sites, or maybe a busy web store where speed is vital – then Hostinger’s ‘Hosting for Agencies’ range might help.
 It has all the same WordPress features but makes it easier to manage and control access to multiple sites, and boosts performance by giving you far more server resources.